ninabarzh/broomstick/content/posts/neutrality.md

 Desmond Tutu, who knew more than a little about elephants on mice, explained it in no uncertain terms: *"If you are neutral in situations of injustice, you have chosen the side of the oppressor."* And just to make sure nobody missed the metaphor, he added: *"If an elephant has its foot on the tail of a mouse and you say that you are neutral, the mouse will not appreciate your neutrality."*

 Neutrality is less a moral high ground and more a cosy armchair for the comfortably oblivious.
 Sitting on the fence does not protect the powerless; it propels the powerful further uphill.
-Doing nothing is never neutral—it is a choice, and it usually sides with whoever is already winning.
+Doing nothing is never neutral, it is a choice, and it usually sides with whoever is already winning.

 ## Britain’s “neutrality” in the American civil war

 In 1861, Great Britain declared neutrality after the Confederate attack on Fort Sumter.
 Queen Victoria, on the advice of ministers Viscount Palmerston and Lord John Russell, officially recognised the Confederacy as a legitimate belligerent alongside the Union.
-Very proper, very neutral—on paper.
+Very proper, very neutral, on paper.

 In practice, neutrality meant British merchants shipped millions of pounds of saltpetre and over 400,000 rifles to Confederate forces.
 The Union tut-tutted in outrage.
 Newspapers like the *New-York Tribune* called Britain out for supporting a slave-owning regime while simultaneously lecturing on morality.